Skip to content

 e.g., {"MY_NAME": "Tom"}

-callback_url str None Callback URL, after the command is executed, the stdout and stderr will be sent to the specified URL via POST
+callback_url str None Callback URL.
+After the command executes, stdout and stderr will be sent to the specified URL via POST.

-Generally used with the wait=False parameter to achieve asynchronous callback
+Typically used with the wait=False parameter for asynchronous callbacks.

-i.e., the Func request to Sidecar may timeout, but the executed Shell command will not stop
+Meaning the Func request to Sidecar may timeout, but the executed Shell command will not stop.

 Post-execution Callback

-After calling SidecarHelper.shell(...) and specifying the callback_url parameter, Sidecar will send the standard output stdout and standard error stderr to this URL via POST after executing the Shell command.
+After calling SidecarHelper.shell(...) with the callback_url parameter specified, Sidecar will send the standard output stdout and standard error stderr to this address via POST after the Shell command finishes execution.

 The specific structure is as follows: